CiKu370/OSIF/README.md

 * if you are confused how to use it, please type 'help' to display the help menu
 * [Warn] please turn off your VPN before using this program !!!
 * [Tips] do not overuse this program !!!

-# what's new ?
-* added new bug to be fixed later
-* nothing